Uninett/argus-docker/README.md

 you must go into the Docker Desktop settings menu.
 Under the "Beta features" tab, you must enable the option "Use containerd for pulling and storing images".

+### What is Argus, anyway?

+You can read more about Argus itself at the [Argus homepage](https://network.geant.org/argus/) or in the [official Argus documentation](https://argus-server.readthedocs.io/en/latest/).